Optimal corrector estimates on percolation clusters: Estimates of the spatial averages of the first-order correctors

 \section{Estimates of the spatial averages of the first-order correctors}

-We now have all the necessary tools to prove the optimal $L^q$ bounds of the corrector, stated in Theorem~\ref{mainthm}.
-The idea is to first prove Proposition~\ref{boundspatialaveragecorrector} thanks to the concentration inequality, Proposition~\ref{resampling}.
-We then deduce the bound on the coarsened correctors thanks to the multiscale Poincar\'e inequality, Proposition~\ref{multiscalepoincare} and remove the coarsening thanks to Proposition~\ref{l.coarseLs}.
-This eventually yields~\eqref{e.mainthmbis}.
+We now have collected all the necessary tools to prove the optimal $L^q$ bounds of the corrector, stated in Theorem~\ref{mainthm}.
+The strategy is to first prove Proposition~\ref{boundspatialaveragecorrector} thanks to the concentration inequality (Proposition~\ref{resampling}).
+We then deduce the bound on the coarsened corrector thanks to the multiscale Poincar\'e inequality (Proposition~\ref{multiscalepoincare}) and remove the coarsening thanks to Proposition~\ref{l.coarseLs}.
+This eventually yields Theorem~\ref{mainthm}.
+In this section, we use the notation introduced in~\eqref{eq:18321302} and think of the gradient of the coarsened corrector as a vector-valued function.